Neural Clamping: Joint Input Perturbation and Temperature Scaling for Neural Network Calibration: Neural Clamping

 \subsection{Training Objective Function in Neural Clamping}

-Neural Clamping uses the focal loss \cite{lin2017focal} and a weight-decay regularization term as the overall objective function for calibration.
-It has been shown that the focal loss is an upper bound of the regularized KL-divergence \cite{charoenphakdee2021focal, mukhoti2020calibrating}.
-Therefore, attempting to minimize the focal loss reduces the KL divergence between the groundtruth distribution and the predicted distribution while increasing the entropy of the predicted distribution.
+Neural Clamping uses the focal loss \citep{lin2017focal} and a weight-decay regularization term as the overall objective function for calibration.
+It has been shown that the focal loss is an upper bound of the regularized KL-divergence \citep{charoenphakdee2021focal, mukhoti2020calibrating}.
+Therefore, minimizing the focal loss aims to reduce the KL divergence between the groundtruth distribution and the predicted distribution while increasing the entropy of the predicted distribution.
 Focal loss is an adjusted cross entropy loss with a modulating factor $(1-\hat{p}_{i, y_i})^\gamma$ and $\gamma \geq 0$, where $\hat{p}_{i, y_i}$ is the prediction probability given by a neural network on the correct class $y_i$ for the $i$-th sample.
 When $\gamma=0$, focal loss reduces to the standard cross entropy loss.
 Formally, it is defined as

-Given a calibration training set $\{x_i,y_i\}_{i=1}^n$, the optimal calibration parameters $\delta$ and $T$ in Neural Clamping are obtained by solving
+Given a calibration training set $\{\vx_i,y_i\}_{i=1}^n$, the optimal calibration parameters $\bm{\delta}$ and $T$ in Neural Clamping are obtained by solving

 Like other post-processing calibration methods, Neural Clamping only appends a perturbation at the model input and a temperature scaling parameter at the model output.
-It does not require any alternations on the given neural networks.
+It does not require any alternations on the given neural network for calibration.